 The Holiness of God

-The holiness of God refers to the absolute moral purity of God the absolute moral distance between God and his human creatures.
+The holiness of God refers to the absolute moral purity of God and the absolute moral distance between God and his human creatures.

 The core idea of divine holiness is absolute moral purity.
 God’s holiness is an enduring thematic thread throughout the Scripture often associated with divine theophanies when God “shows up” in the midst of and on behalf of his people.
 The theme of holiness develops in unexpected ways with the advent of Jesus and the Pentecost experience of the Holy Spirit in the New Testament.
 Divine holiness closely attaches in mysterious ways to both divine justice and divine mercy and is the clearest explanation of the death of Jesus on the cross.